lixi-ui/lixi-ui-vue/src/components/skeleton/doc/index.en-US.md

 :::

 ### Animation
-We have provided a switch flag indicating whether showing the loading animation, called `animated` when this is true, all children of `el-skeleton` will show animation
+We have provided a switch flag indicating whether showing the loading animation, called `animated` when this is true, all children of `lx-skeleton` will show animation

 :::demo